Anglo-Norman literature: Introduction

 The Norman language was introduced to England during the rule of William the Conqueror.
-Following the Norman conquest, the Norman language was spoken by England's nobility.
+Following the Norman Conquest, the Norman language was spoken by England's nobility.
 Similar to Latin, the Anglo-Norman language (the variety of Norman used in England) was deemed the literary language of England in the 12th century, and it was in use at the court until the 14th century.
 During the reign of Henry IV, English became the native tongue of the kings of England.
 The language underwent specific changes which distinguished it from the Old Norman spoken in Normandy, from which specific pronunciation rules are inferred.
-An Anglo-Norman variety of French continued to exist into the early 15th century, though it was in decline from at least the 1360s when it was deemed insufficiently well-known enough to be used for pleading in court.
+An Anglo-Norman variety of French continued to exist into the early 15th century, though it was in decline from at least the 1360s when it was deemed insufficiently well-known to be used for pleading in court.
 Great prestige continued to be enjoyed by the French language, however; in the late 14th century, the author of the Manière de language called French: